sayalaruano/100DaysOfMLCode/Intro_ML/Notes/NotesDay2.md

 trained on the full training set (train+val).

 **Cross-validation:** each model is evaluated once per validation set after it is trained on the rest of the data.
 Then, averaging out all the evaluations of a model the performance measure is more accurate.
-Its drawback is that the training time is multiplied by the numer of validation sets.
+Its drawback is that the training time is multiplied by the number of validation sets.

 **Data mismatch:** hold out some of the traning set in a new set called **train-dev set**, allowing to identify if the model is performing bad because overfitting on training data or due to a mismatch between training and production data.